Read: proc.c (sleep(), wakeup(), exit(), kill() and wait()), sys_wait(), sys_exit(), sys_kill().

 You are to turn in this homework at the beginning of lecture.
 Please write up your answers to the questions below and hand them in to a 6.828 staff member at the beginning of lecture.

 Remember in lecture 7 we discussed locking a linked list implementation.
 The insert code was:

 struct list *l; l = list_alloc(); l->next = list_head; list_head = l;and if we run the insert on multiple processors simultaneously with no locking, this ordering of lines can cause one of the inserts to be lost:

-In this case, the list element allocated by CPU2 is lost from the list by CPU1's update of list_head.
+In this case, CPU2's new list element will be lost when CPU1 updates list_head.
 Adding a lock that protects the final two lines of insert() makes the read and write of list_head atomic, so that this ordering is impossible.

 Read the code with this in mind.

 1. How does the proc_table_lock help avoid this problem?
 Give an ordering of instructions (like the above example for linked list insertion) that could result in a wakeup being missed if the proc_table_lock were not used.
 You need only include the relevant lines of code.

 2. sleep is also protected by a second lock, its second argument, which need not be the proc_table_lock.
 Look at the example in ide.c, which uses the ide_lock.
 Give an ordering of instructions that could result in a wakeup being missed if the ide_lock were not being used.
 (Hint: this should not be the same as your answer to question 2.
 The two locks serve different purposes.)